I am Hajiya Amina. Ibrahim, that is my father’s name, Gambo, my husband.

 My daughter reminded me, of a story I told her from back in 1966, 1967.
 That was when I was in Maiduguri attending to Women’s Teacher’s College.
 You know we had very few Nigerian teachers.
 American, British teachers.
 So during the Biafra, I remember there was a day when we went out behind the classes, the compound, we saw one Igbo guy, killed.
 Why, because when they learned that they were killing different tribes and so on, that’s why the Maiduguri people, women they will get into their houses, killing them too.

-They [the Igbos] were killing us [Northerners] so when they [northerners] heard about it [the killing of prominent northern leaders during the January 1966 coup executed by some Igbo army officers], they [the northerners] tried to send them [Igbo people living in Maiduguri] out of Maiduguri also, killing them.
+They [the Igbos] were killing us [Northerners] so when they [Northerners] heard about it [the killing of prominent northern leaders during the January 1966 coup], they [the Northerners] tried to send them [Igbo people living in Maiduguri] out of Maiduguri also, killing them.

 I remember, Gowon, you know it was during the war that he was the leader then, so Gowon.
 That’s “go one with one Nigeria.”
 “Go on with one Nigeria.”